Latest revision: Cabinet Order No. 127 of March 31, 2017

 (viii)any other relevant matters.

-(6)The Minister of Finance, when there is evidence, etc. which has been produced pursuant to the provisions of the preceding paragraphs and is found appropriate to be treated as confidential (hereinafter in this Article referred to as “confidential evidence, etc.”), requests the person who has produced the evidence, etc., to submit a written summary of the confidential evidence, etc. which is not required to be treated as confidential.
+(6)When there is evidence, etc. that has been submitted pursuant to the provisions of the preceding paragraphs and is found appropriate to be treated as confidential (hereinafter in this Article referred to as “confidential evidence, etc.”), the Minister of Finance is to request the person who has submitted the evidence, etc., to submit a written summary of the confidential evidence, etc. that is not required to be treated as confidential.

-(9)The Minister of Finance, if it is found inappropriate to treat, as confidential, the evidence, etc. produced pursuant to the provisions of paragraphs (1) to (5) which is requested by a person who has produced to be treated as confidential, promptly notifies that person of that fact and the reason therefor.
-In this case, if that person does not withdraw the request for treating the evidence, etc. as confidential, nor does the person submit any document containing a summary of the evidence, etc. which is found appropriate, the Minister of Finance may elect not to examine the evidence, etc. for which confidential treatment has been requested.
+(9)If the Minister of Finance finds it inappropriate to treat, as confidential, the evidence, etc. that has been submitted by a person pursuant to the provisions of paragraphs (1) to (5) and has been requested by that person to be treated as confidential, the Minister shall promptly notify that person of this finding and the reason therefor.
+In this case, if that person does not withdraw the request for treating the evidence, etc. as confidential, nor does the person submit any document containing a summary of the evidence, etc. found to be appropriate, the Minister of Finance may elect not to examine the evidence, etc. that has been requested to be treated as confidential.

-(10)If the Minister of Finance elects, pursuant to the provisions of the preceding two paragraphs, not to examine the evidence, etc. which has been produced under paragraphs (1) to (5), the Minister of Finance shall promptly notify in writing a person who has produced the evidence, etc., of that fact and the reason therefor.
+(10)When the Minister of Finance elects, pursuant to the provisions of the preceding two paragraphs, not to examine the evidence, etc. that has been submitted under paragraphs (1) to (5), the Minister of Finance shall promptly notify this and the reason therefor in writing to a person who has submitted the evidence, etc.

 (Notification of initiation of investigation, etc.)

-(i)the name and domicile or residence, of the applicant;
+(i)the name and domicile or residence of the applicant;

 (ii)the descriptions, brands, types and characteristics of the goods subject to the investigation;